danniel018/advanced-python/README.md

 ## 📋 Project Overview

 This repository is structured as a **progressive learning path** that culminates in a capstone project.
-Each phase builds upon the previous one, ensuring you understand not just *what* to code, but *why* and *how*.
+Each phase builds upon the previous one, ensuring uderstanding of studied topics.

-### What You'll Build
+### Application summary

 A **Real-Time Chat Application** with:
 - WebSocket-based instant messaging